5 Adventure Books Like National Treasure

 2. Journey to the Center of the Earth

 It is an old science fiction that was written back in the 60s.
 Further, it is about a young man who is a meteorologist and his uncle, a meteorologist.
 They come across this old Icelandic book.
 Inside the book is this message from an old Icelandic philosopher-scientist guy.
 It tells them that once they decode it, it is possible to travel to the center of the Earth.
-So the uncle is the super enthusiastic scientist who wants to try all these crazy things.
+So, the uncle is a super enthusiastic scientist who wants to try all these crazy things.

 Author: Jules Verne